To Teach Critical Thinking & Inquiry Learning, Entrust Your School Librarian

 WHAT’S NEXT?

-Research process models, search and evaluation skills, and academic honesty complete the Library Information Literacy curriculum, but in our modern technological and global world students need more.
-Technology skills are crucial for future schooling and employment, and students also need to learn how to ethically interact with and evaluate all the media around us, so come back for Parts 4 & 5 of Essential Literacies as I offer ideas for incorporating digital literacy and media literacy into library visits.
+Planning process models, search and evaluation skills, and academic honesty complete the Library Information Literacy curriculum, but in our modern technological and global world students need more.
+Technology skills are crucial for future schooling and employment, and students also need to learn how to ethically interact with and evaluate all the media around us, so come back for Parts 4 and 5 of Essential Literacies as I offer ideas for incorporating digital literacy and media literacy into library visits.

 This is the third entry in my series of blog posts on the 5 Essential Literacies for Students.
 I invite readers to offer comments and suggestions about any or all of these literacies.